antoineboquet/greek-conversion/docs/presets.md

 - **Coverage:** `complete`
 - **Out-of-scope behavior:** `engine-default`

-Lowercase-ASCII subset of TLG Beta Code used by Perseus tools and Morpheus.
+Lowercase-ASCII subset of TLG Beta Code used by the Perseus Digital Library project.

 **References:**